By Madeline Bocaro

 March 31, 1969 was the last day of John and Yoko’s honeymoon.
 They had been camped out at the Amsterdam Hilton where they staged their first Bed-In.
 The newlyweds flew to Vienna in the morning to continue their campaign for peace.
 The worldwide press was again invited to their hotel room, excited to see the Beatle and his new bride.
 However, they were perplexed and confounded when they saw the couple enveloped in a white bag.
 This was Yoko’s concept of ‘total communication’ with no visual obstacles, judgments or preconceptions.

 John and Yoko could not be coaxed out of the bag, not even for chocolate cake!

 Reporter: Would you come out if we gave you a Sacher-Torte [the hotel’s well-known chocolate cake]?

 Lennon: We’re not coming out for the conference, no. But we’ll be out for chocolate cake later.

 From inside the bag, Yoko hummed a Japanese song.
-John was hilariously humming a Viennese waltz from inside the bag – ‘The Blue Danube’ by Strauss!
+John was hilariously humming a Viennese waltz from inside the bag – ‘The Blue Danube’ by Johann Strauss II.

 Here is the transcript of the interview from Bag Piece in Vienna!